‘Joker’ Director Confirms Sequel, Reveals Working Title In Instagram Post

-Joker is returning.
-In an Instagram post on 8 June, director Todd Phillips confirmed for the first time that the sequel to the acclaimed 2019 film about the ‘Clown Prince of Crime’ is in the works.
+The Warner Bros critically-acclaimed film, Joker is getting a sequel.
+In an Instagram post on 8 June, director Todd Phillips confirmed for the first time that a follow-up to the acclaimed 2019 film about the ‘Clown Prince of Crime’ is in the works.

 Of the two pictures Phillips shared on Instagram, the first showed the cover of the script and the working title.
 The second one was a picture of actor Joaquin Phoenix, who played Joker in the first film, reading the script.